Shaping tomorrow's engineers

-To do so effectively, we work in collaboration with a community partner to produce a real-world design brief that is shaped by insights and reflections through interviews with the local community.
-Previous partners have included Makers Valley in South Africa, EcoSwell in Peru, Centre for Appropriate Technology in Australia and Govan Community Project in Scotland.
+Every year, we work in collaboration with a community partner to produce a design brief that is shaped by insights and reflections from interviews with the local community in this context.
+Previous partners have included EcoSwell in Peru, the Centre for Appropriate Technology in Australia, Govan Community Project in Scotland and Engineers Without Borders Australia’s Cambodia team.

 Part of the curriculum